fali2020/webdev-portfolio/README.md

 ## Project 5: Final Webpage Displaying All Projects

 The final webpage is a comprehensive showcase that brings together all projects into a single webpage.
-With seamless navigation and project previews, it serves as a convenient hub for exploring the entirety of my portfolio.
+With seamless navigation and project previews, it serves as a convenient hub for exploring the entirety of this portfolio.

 Feel free to explore each project individually for a closer look at the code, functionality, and design choices.
 Enjoy your journey through my web development ventures!